Brooklyn–Queens Connector: Criticism

 The line was also criticized by public officials in South Brooklyn, who stated that their areas had their express bus service cut, their subway stations lacked elevators, their neighborhoods were under-served by public transit in general, and their requests for express F subway service and more reliable R train service had not yet been heeded.
 The proposal has also received criticism as it was viewed as a government subsidy to property developers.
-In addition, the BQX runs through several "100-year flood zones", meaning that the line would be prone to flooding during heavy storms and hurricanes.
+In addition, the BQX would have run through several "100-year flood zones", meaning that the line would have been prone to flooding during heavy storms and hurricanes.

-Steven Strauss, a Princeton University professor, expressed his reservations about the BQX in a New York Daily News editorial in May 2016.
-In the article, he stated that he was concerned that by the time the project is completed, it will be potentially obsolete due to the development of autonomous vehicles.
+In a May 2016 editorial in the New York Daily News, Princeton University professor Steven Strauss stated that he was concerned that autonomous vehicles might make the project obsolete when it was completed.
 Further, he thought the estimated cost of $10 per person per ride might be uneconomic compared to other alternatives.
 Instead, Strauss recommended that the city engage in a wider Request for Expressions of Interest Process to look at other potential alternatives.

 In February 2017, the Village Voice examined the BQX project's cost and found that the city had only tenuous sources of funding for the project.
 The Voice's study found that the neighborhoods along the proposed BQX pay a combined $1 billion annually in residential taxes, with the tax revenue having increased 17% since 2015.
 However, to pay for the BQX, the streetcar alone would need to raise tax by another 17%, or else the city would need to resort to financing the streetcar out of its own budget.
 In addition, there would be less benefit in building in already-gentrified neighborhoods than in neighborhoods that are gentrifying or being redeveloped.
 The streetcar's feasibility study estimated that property values would go up even without the streetcar.